October 21, 2020

 If one, you’re good to go.
 Just ignore Tag Assistant’s warning about multiple installations.

-If on the other hand, you see multiple gtm.js, this means that there certainly are multiple GTM container snippets loaded on a page.
+If on the other hand, you see multiple gtm.js (while having the preview mode disabled), this means that there certainly are multiple GTM container snippets loaded on a page.
 Is that expected?
 Was it intended to have multiple containers on the same page?

 Have a discussion about that with someone who might know the project/website you’re currently working on.
 Even though it isn’t optimal to use multiple GTM containers, it is possible.
 You can learn more about this here.